NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

 git push
 ```

-## Troubleshooting
+### Troubleshooting

-Re-run your git command prefixed with GIT_TRACE=1
+Re-run your git command prefixed with `GIT_TRACE=1`.

 A failure to sign a commit is usually because the name or email does not quite match those which were used to generate the GPG key, so git cannot auto-select a key.
 Ensure that these are indeed consistent.
-(If you added a comment when creating your gpg key, this *may* cause a mismatch: the comment will be visible when listing your gpg keys, e.g. `RealName (Comment) <EmailAddress>`.)
+(If you added a comment when creating your GPG key, this *may* cause a mismatch: the comment will be visible when listing your GPG keys, e.g. `RealName (Comment) <EmailAddress>`.)
 You are able to [force a choice of signing key](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key), though this should not be necessary.

-If you have already committed and need to retrospectively sign this commit [please follow the instructions here](./retrospective-commit-signing.md).
+## SSH commit signing

+1. If you do not already have SSH key access set up on your GitHub account, first [generate a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+To create a new SSH key, you need to run the following command.
+This will generate a new SSH key of the type `ed25519` and associate it with your email address (replace `<my_email_address>` with your actual email address):

+    ```shell
+    ssh-keygen -t ed25519 -C "<my_email_address>" -f "~/.ssh/github-signing-key"
+    ```

+    > When you run this command, it will ask you to enter a passphrase.
+Choose a strong passphrase and make sure to remember it, as you will need to provide it when your key is loaded by the SSH agent.

+1. Signing commits with an SSH key is not the default method, so you need to [configure Git](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key#telling-git-about-your-ssh-key) accordingly:

+    1. Run the following command to instruct Git to use the SSH signing key format, instead of the default GPG:

+        ```shell
+        git config --global gpg.format ssh
+        ```

+    1. Next, specify the private key for Git to use:

+        ```shell
+        git config --global user.signingkey ~/.ssh/github-signing-key
+        ```

+    1. Lastly, instruct Git to sign all of your commits:

+        ```shell
+        git config --global commit.gpgsign true
+        ```

+1. [Add the SSH public key to your GitHub account](https://github.com/settings/ssh/new) (`Settings` -> `SSH and GPG keys` -> `New SSH key`)

+    1. `Key type` = `Signing Key`
+    1. Copy the contents of your public key file and paste it into the `Key` field.

+        ```shell
+        cat ~/.ssh/github-signing-key.pub
+        ```
+    1. `Add SSH key`

+1. To ensure your configuration works as expected, make a commit to a branch locally and push it to GitHub.
+When you view the commit history of the branch on GitHub, [your latest commit](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#about-commit-signature-verification) should now display a `Verified` tag, which indicates successful signing with your GPG or SSH key.